Information for Parents:

-You can use your PIN (Personal Identification Number) to sign your student's federal aid application (FAFSA).
+You can use your FSA IS to sign your student's federal aid application (FAFSA).
 This greatly speeds up the processing.
-You can apply for a PIN online and use the same PIN for all your children.
+You can apply for a FSA ID online and use the same FSA ID for all your children.

 Q. Can I call you about my student's financial aid?

 Yes, but, federal privacy law requires us to protect students' information and privacy.
 Your student can give USU permission to discuss their aid by sharing their USU ID (A-Number) and SecurityPhrase with you.
 We require a SecurityPhrase to verify permission has been given so that we can answer any sensitive questions about your student's financial aid.
 Ask your student to create or update their SecurityPhrase.